Coronavirus (COVID-19) policy update for LAs and Partners

 Self-Isolation - All staff are advised to self-isolate consistent with government policy should they meet the guidance for doing so and we are regularly reminding them of social distancing and good hygiene practices.

 Staff Support – All staff have been offered support via Octavia’s network of trained Mental Health First Aiders and independent EAP (Employee Assistance Programme), which is accessible by phone.

 Services for older people – We are working hard to mitigate both the risk of Coronavirus and the wider impacts that social distancing measures will inevitably have on some of the older people we house or support either in our homes and extra care schemes.
 Day care and communal gatherings at our integenerational hub, the Reed, have been suspended.
 Visits to our care schemes have now been re-instated and some socially distanced activities including art and yoga sessions are taking place again.
 We are also making contact with our Local authority partners to offer additional help where we are able.

 Taking precautions – Colleagues have been educated on how to prevent the spread of the virus in accordance with government guidelines and given extra hand-sanitiser and wipes to disinfect work areas and to facilitate regular handwashing.
 NHS advice posters have been put up in offices and care schemes to promote best practice.

-Youth Club - All face-to-face youth work activities including those delivered at Base@theReed have been temporarily suspended and replaced with virtual sessions.
+Youth Club - All face-to-face youth work activities including those delivered by Base@theReed have been temporarily suspended and replaced with virtual sessions.
 The full list of activities can be viewed here.

 This is an unprecedented challenge but as an organisation, we are well-placed to work alongside local partners and community groups to offer support and to manage our own services during this time.
 Due to the pace at which the current state of affairs is changing, this document will be reviewed regularly.
 We would like to encourage you to keep in touch with us so we can work together to enable our services to be delivered to the best of our ability.
 We thank you for your patience and understanding during these difficult times.